Trump’s campaign posted a ‘President Gore’ headline to question the election. The image was fake.

-“Greeting staff @TeamTrumpHQ this morning, a reminder that the media doesn’t select the president,” he tweeted, echoing Trump’s unsubstantiated claims of voter fraud and refusal to accept President-elect Joe Biden’s victory.
+“Greeting staff @TeamTrumpHQ this morning, a reminder that the media doesn’t select the president,” he tweeted, echoing President Trump’s unsubstantiated claims of voter fraud and refusal to accept President-elect Joe Biden’s victory.

 But the front page was faked.
-And the Times, a conservative publication, called out Murtaugh on it.
+And the Times, a conservative publication, called out Murtaugh over it.

 “Those photos have been doctored.
 The Washington Times never ran a ‘President Gore’ headline,” the paper’s main account responded to Murtaugh’s tweet.
 In a second tweet, the newspaper added that Murtaugh was “officially notified via email about this error.”